 Proposed with Track Changes

 Formation of Department RTP Committees.
-Normally, two committees composed of five voting members will be formed, which may have overlapping members.
+Normally, tTwo committees composed of five voting members will be formed, which may have overlapping members.
 The committee considering actions of (a) promotion to Professor, (b) reappointment or tenure of an Associate Professor, or (c) reappointment or tenure of a Professor shall be restricted to tenured faculty members with the rank of Professor.
+This committee is heretofore referred to as the Professor committee.
 The committee considering actions of (a) reappointment of an Assistant Professor or (b) tenure and/or promotion of an Assistant Professor shall be restricted to tenured faculty with the rank of at least Associate Professor who themselves are not being evaluated in the RTP process that year.
+This committee is heretofore referred to as the Associate committee.
 If it is not possible to obtain five-member committees of Psychology Department faculty members, the committee shall consist of at least three members.
-In all cases, the committee’s are responsible for forming majority decisions.
+In all cases, the committees’ goals are to responsible for form majority decisions.

 Eligibility.
-All eligible faculty members as described above, in the Collective Bargaining Agreement, and in Academic Senate Policy are candidates for RTP committees with the restriction that a faculty member who serves one year at either the Departmental or College RTP committee level may choose to not be listed on the ballot the following year.
-Faculty members on sabbatical during the time of review may choose not to serve but should normally be listed on the ballot the next year.
+All eligible faculty members as described above, in the Collective Bargaining Agreement, and in Academic Senate Policy are nominees for RTP committees. with the restriction that a faculty member who serves one year at either the Departmental or College RTP committee level may choose to not be listed on the ballot the following year.
+Faculty members who will be on sabbatical during the time of review may choose not to serve but should normally be listed on the ballot the next year.
 As stated in the University RTP document, faculty members participating in the Faculty Early Retirement Program (FERP) are eligible for service on the department RTP committee, if requested by a majority vote of tenured and probationary faculty members of the department and approved by the President.
 However, RTP committees may not be made up solely of faculty participating in the FERP.